shoppertrail/shoppertrail-uat-guide/README.md

 <details>
 <summary><strong>Expand / Collapse</strong></summary>

+**Estimated duration:** ~6.25 minutes

 1. **Scenario ID 5:**  This scenario tests the core ShopperTrail feedback feature for *Guests.*

     Leaving feedback (called a "Trail Drop") for a store, typically constitutes why a shopper left without buying an item (wrong style/brand).
-Although feedback can also be that they were happy to find/purchase an item in-stock.
+Although feedback can also be that they were *happy* to find/purchase an item in-stock.
 Providing feedback as a guest does not require a ShopperTrail account.
    - Make sure you are logged out of ShopperTrail.
 Now, on your mobile device, open the camera (or the ShopperTrail QR‑scanner) and scan the **Store QR Code** below.
 Note, in the real world this may be at the store's counter or posted inside the door.
 The below code is a fictional store.
    <p align="center">
       <img src="./d4202c13-b359-4193-b355-cf046beff83c.png" alt="ABC QR Code">